open-archetypes/tycho-eclipse-plugin-archetype/README.md

     Both the menu item in the new menu and the button invoke the same Sample Handler.
     Its role is to open a simple message dialog with a message of your choice.

-This archetype is an updated version of the one I gave to https://issues.sonatype.org/browse/TYCHO-442

 Pre-Requisites :
 -------------------